FOR BOOKINGS, MESSAGE US AT Instagram @balabacpalawan FB Messenger

 Untouched and Undeveloped

-• The campsite, although owned by the governor of Palawan, is still undeveloped as of the moment.
-Currently there are no hotels or lodges in the area, that is why our guests can experience basic camping.
-Because it is still untouched, nature still rules here, and that includes sand fleas that leaves itchy marks.
+• Because it is still untouched, nature still rules here, and that includes sand fleas that leaves itchy marks.
 So make sure you are equipped with insect repellent and long pants.
-Only a few guests don’t get bothered by them (maybe because of blood type?), but it’s better to be prepared.
+Only a few guests don’t get bothered by them (maybe because of blood type), but it’s better to be prepared.

 • Basic facilities like bucket-flush toilets are available for free, and there is also freshwater coming from deep-well so you can rinse saltwater from your body after island-hopping.